tsankhalpara/CV/README.md

 and outcome for the customer.
 - Ensure compliance with all company policies and procedures as well as appropriate legislation regulatory body guidelines.

-**Next, Models Own and ALDO** (July 2014- September 2016)

-*Sales Assistant*
-- Ensured that standards were met and maintained throughout the store.
-- Worked in a fast-paced and fun environment as a team.
-- Maintained a positive attitude towards staff and customers.
-- Gained confidence with traffic stopping and demonstrating products.
-- Dealt with customer enquires in-store and over the phone.
-- Ensured that daily and weekly targets were met.